Lucky Di Unlucky Story: Plot

 Lucky (Gippy Grewal) falls in love with Seerat (Surveen Chawla) and the two later get engaged.
-Then, Lucky is taken on a vacation for his birthday by his three friends, Dimpy (Binnu Dhillon), Guri (Jaswinder Bhalla) and Jassi (Gurpret Ghuggi).
+Lucky is taken on a vacation for his birthday by his three friends, Dimpy (Binnu Dhillon), Guri (Jaswinder Bhalla) and Jassi (Gurpret Ghuggi).
 A murder takes place and the four friends are the main suspects in their own eyes.
-They think the may have killed Sehffy (Sameksha).
-Then a funny sequence of events takes place and finally they find out the real killer and who the real victim was.
+They think they may have killed Sehffy (Sameksha).
+A funny sequence of events takes place and finally they find out the real killer and who the real victim was.